 Now that you understand the basics of social exchanges, you are also better placed to spot manipulation -and deal with it-.

-In simple terms, “social scalper” are manipulators who abuse the social exchange system to:
+In simple terms, “social scalpers” are manipulators who abuse the reciprocity of the social exchange system to:

 - make it seem like they are giving more than they actually are (“credit inflating”)